Fazendaaa/FarmNotes/docs/index.md

 Is joining two or more modules that serves no direct purpose in a temporarily convenient location.

 ## Three Laws of TDD
+_"Program testing can be used to show the presence of bugs, but never to show their absence."_ - Dijkstra

 [Test Driven Development](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530)

 * You may not write production code until you have written a failing unit test